weavolutionmage/drachenwald/events/calendar-embed.md

 When you submit an event using the Google Form, it will appear on the Kingdom Calendar within a few minutes, with a note that it has not yet been approved as an official event by the Chronicler.

 Within a day, you'll also receive an email with a link to edit your submission.
-Whenever you make changes, they'll be reflected on the calendar immediately, and the Kingdom Chronicler (as well as your regions Chronicler, for some regions) will be notified.
+Whenever you make changes, they'll be reflected on the calendar immediately, and the Kingdom Chronicler (as well as your region's Chronicler, for some regions) will be notified.

 You don't have to fill in all of the details right away.
 If you have asked that your event be listed as an official event in the Dragon's Tale, then the email will let you know about any blank fields which will need to be filled in before the Chronicler can approve the event.
 The Chronicler might also contact you personally if they need further information on something.